Since 2005, travelers like you have helped us change the world through micro-donations.

 Food security is a multi-dimensional concept.
 Agricultural production, trade, income, food quality, clean water, sanitation, governance and political stability are all influence food security.

-This project will increase food security to improve nutrition by diversifying food sources, increasing household income and supporting nutrition sensitive health and sanitation activities.
+This project increased food security by diversifying food sources, increasing household income and supporting nutrition sensitive health and sanitation activities.

-13 community health/farmer groups will be supported to develop catfish, chicken and corn farms; they will be targeted based on their demonstrated leadership capacity in previous Footprints supported projects.
+13 community health/farmer groups have been supported to develop catfish, chicken and corn farms after assessment of their leadership capacity in previous activities.
 The groups are mostly women whose influence in contributing to improved food security is significant given their primary responsibilities for food production, purchasing, preparation and in feeding and care practices.
-Assistance will come in the form of continuous coaching, technical support, business training and marketing guidance, which will all be based on specialised market chain assessments specific to Nias that will be undertaken by SurfAid staff.
+Assistance was provided in the form of continuous coaching, technical support, business training and marketing guidance.

-Surplus fish, chicken and corn from this project will be sold for economic gain but commodities will also be used to meet household dietary needs.
-This project will complement SurfAid’s ongoing efforts to combat ubiquitous food insecurity and malnutrition in villages where nearly one in four children are underweight and plain rice is the current dietary staple.
+This project complements SurfAid’s ongoing efforts to combat ubiquitous food insecurity and malnutrition in villages where nearly one in four children are underweight and plain rice is the current dietary staple.

 SurfAid works with communities to develop their own solutions that are culturally and geographically appropriate to the unique environment of remote islands.
 Using a ‘hand up, not a hand out’ approach, SurfAid develops leaders from within villages and builds their capacity to support the development of the community.